 STEP 10.

-Carefully separate the LCD screen from the display cover.
-Do not forget to release the cable with night lamp.
+Carefully separate the LCD from the display cover.
+Do not forget to release the night lamp cable.
 Simply pull the cable from the display cover.

 STEP 11.

-Now you can access the back side of the LCD screen and unplug the screen cable.
+Now you can access the back side and unplug the display cable.

-Remove sticky tape securing the connection and pull the cable connector from the LCD screen.
+Remove sticky tape securing the connection and pull the cable from the connector.

 STEP 12.